coenm/VersionedPdfGenerator/README.md

 ## Our Solution

-When your configuration contains an expression how to 'generate content' for the DOCVARIABLE 'MyVersion' it will update the DOCVARIABLE with this content when generating the pdf file.

 This project uses Word Interop to open the Word document, updates the pre-configured DOCVARIABLES, and generates a pdf file.
 The value of the Docvariables can be specified using simple expressions in a config file or can be set in the commandline.
 Using these expressions you can assign a the sha of a git commit, the branch name, the name of the committer etc to docvariables.